hammoudiproject/SuperpixelGridMasks/README.md

 # What is SuperpixelGridMasks?

 SuperpixelGridMasks is a data augmentation approch which permits to generate various complementary data from original sensor data (e.g. scans, photos, maps, multi-modal data).
 This approach allows to increase the size of your training datasets towards expecting better performances in your image recognition tasks.
 This work is currently under review.
-Once validated, source codes will be publicly made available online.
+Once reviewed, source codes will be publicly made available online.

 For more details about this work: